 And to be honest, I’ve had some mess ups.

-Like jumping on a bus last minute to an unknown city and hating it.
+Like jumping on a bus last minute to an unknown city and not enjoying it at all.
 Then having to backtrack hours the same way because of bus scheduling conflict.

 But what I’ve learned is, if you mess up, most things are fixable.
-If not immediately, then the next day.
+If not immediately, then at least the next day.
 In the city I didn’t like, I stayed one night, explored some the next day and then left.
 In the end, I felt so much better the next day and I’m glad I went.

 The wine tasting win from before was a last minute decision too.
 Sometimes you win and sometimes you win less but let’s face it, a bad or off travel day is better than no travel day at all.

 Southerner Says solution: Travel more.
 The more you get used to traveling solo, the more comfortable you will get.
 Leave your quicker decisions for when it can be undone and changed fairly easily.
 There were plenty more things I doubted that turned out okay than thing I doubted and turned out bad.

 No one told me it would be so much fun…

 Even though it might appear that traveling solo could be a negative experience, I promise, the positives things far outweigh the bad things.
 None of these issues should keep from traveling alone.
 On the contrary, you are more prepared just knowing a few simple things.

 Traveling solo is fun.
 There is just such an ease about it.
 There are no expectations to be somewhere at a certain time.
 Not one disagreement about where to eat.
 No trying to please anyone but yourself.